About Traveling To And From Canada And The United States

 We will conduct a more detailed examination of minors entering Canada without proper identification or those travelling in the company of adults other than their parents or legal guardian(s).
 This additional scrutiny helps ensure the safety of the children.

 Minors travelling alone must have proof of citizenship and a letter from both parents detailing the length of stay, providing the parents’ telephone number and authorizing the person waiting for them to take care of them while they are in Canada.
+Click the link for a PDF version of the consent letter, this can be printed, filled out, notarized, and brought in on the day of the flight.
+Consent Letter doc.

 If you are travelling with minors, you must carry proper identification for each child such as a birth certificate, passport, citizenship card, permanent resident card or Certificate of Indian Status.

 If you are divorced or separated, you should carry with you copies of the legal custody agreements for your children.
 If you are travelling with minors and you are not their parent/guardian, you should have written permission from the parent/guardian authorizing the trip.
 The letter should include addresses and telephone numbers of where the parents or guardian can be reached and identify a person who can confirm that the children are not being abducted or taken against their will.
+Click the link for a PDF version of the consent letter, this can be printed, filled out, notarized, and brought in on the day of the flight.
+Consent Letter doc

 How much alcohol can I bring into Canada?